Tower Train Museum

 That same year, the Illinois Steel Company, representing H.H.
 Porter, Cyrus McCormick, Marshall Field, and John D. Rockefeller, acquired a rich ore deposit near Ely, and bought the Minnesota Iron Company holdings, including the D&IR.
 In 1901, this company became the United States Steel Corporation.

 The steam locomotive pictured was built in 1910 for the D&IR by the Baldwin Locomotive Works.
-It was typical of those used to haul iron ore and passengers until 1953, when diesel locomotives were put into service.
+It was typical of those used to haul iron ore and

 Other nearby markers.
 At least 7 other markers are within 11 miles of this marker, measured as the crow flies.
 Welcome to DM&IR Engine # 1218 (a few steps from this marker); The Old Vermilion Trail and Winston City (approx. 3.9 miles away); Hanka Homestead (approx. 8.7 miles away); Apostolic Lutheran Church (approx. 10.4 miles away); Nelimark Sauna (approx. 10.6 miles away); Alma Norha Playhouse (approx. 10.6 miles away); Embarrass Co-op (approx. 10.8 miles away).